 This course addresses the key concepts, common practices, major roles and functions associated with the discipline of Human Resource Management.
-Students will analyze the role of human resource management in contributing to an organization's strategic objectives.
-Major topics include job analysis and evaluation, recruitment and selection, compensation, training and development, labor relations, occupational health and safety and other associated activities.
+Students will analyze the role of human resource management as it contributes to an organization's strategic objectives.
+Major topics include job analysis and evaluation, recruitment, staffing and selection, compensation, training and development, labor relations, occupational health and safety, onboarding, and other associated activities.
 (Online: fall & spr)